mohitpandeycs/Network-Port-Scanner/README.md

 ## Contributing

-Contributions make open source great — all skill levels are welcome, whether it's fixing a typo, adding a new model, or building out a major feature.
+Contributions makes open source great — all skill levels are welcome, whether it's fixing a typo, adding a new model, or building out a major feature.

 ### How to Contribute